 Let me know what you think of my choices, and why not share your favourites?

-My top 3 will feature in a separate post.
+My top 3 features in a separate post.
 In any normal year the final album here would probably be my number 1, but for 3 outstanding albums released in 2016 which top it, so The Ship by Brian Eno is my number 4.